-The Rule is especially punitive toward independents by ignoring these billions in private bonds and instead mandating double-bonding for the same liabilities.
+164. The Rule is especially punitive toward independents by ignoring these billions in private bonds and instead mandating double-bonding for the same liabilities.
 Independents who were forced to purchase bonds to protect predecessors from decommissioning costs as part of the sale now must purchase additional bonds to cover this same liability, just to protect the same party-major predecessors.
-Ex.
-E ¶¶18-22; Ex.
-D ¶¶10-11.
-That BOEM picked the majors as winners is all the more surprising since major oil and gas companies actually fail to comply with BSEE safety regulations at higher rates.
-Ex.
-J at 27.
+That BOEM picked the majors as winners is all the more surprising since major oil and gas companies actually have higher incidences of failure to comply with BSEE safety regulations.